pluttik/djangocase/docs/deployment.rst

 Data API authentication
 =======================

-The data are obtained from http://rachel.maykinmedia.nl/djangocase/city.csv and 'http://rachel.maykinmedia.nl/djangocase/hotel.csv and the password for these is loaded via an environment variables.
+The data are obtained from http://rachel.maykinmedia.nl/djangocase/city.csv and 'http://rachel.maykinmedia.nl/djangocase/hotel.csv and the password for these is loaded via an environment variable called DJANGOCASE_PASSWORD.